gorango/flowcraft/README.md

 ### Node

 The `Node` is the fundamental building block of a workflow.
-It represents a single unit of work.
-Each node has a three-phase lifecycle:
+It represents a single, potentially asynchronous unit of work.
+Each node has a three-phase lifecycle, and all methods are `async` by default.

-1. `prep()`: Prepare data for execution.
+1. `prep(args)`: Prepare data for execution.
 This is where you might fetch data from the `Context`.
-2. `exec()`: Perform the core logic of the node.
+2. `exec(args)`: Perform the core logic of the node.
 This phase is isolated from the context.
-3. `post()`: Process the results of `exec()` and update the `Context`.
+3. `post(args)`: Process the results of `exec()` and update the `Context`.
 This method returns an "action" string that determines the next step in the flow.

+All lifecycle methods receive a single argument object, allowing you to destructure only what you need (e.g., `{ ctx, params, prepRes, execRes }`).

 ### Flow